 The colleges offer a variety of courses which extend beyond the boundaries of a single discipline.
-These courses often are designed to fulfill core curriculum requirements.
+Some courses may fulfill common curriculum requirements.

 100, 101 First-Year Seminar.
 (4,4)

 Courses which meet the First-year Seminar requirement appear in the class schedule.

 Course designed to meet the First-Year Seminar requirement for transfer students.
 Note: This course is not available for students whose transferred courses were completed prior to high school graduation.
 Prerequisite: approval of Academic Advising office.

 390 Ethics Common Seminar.
 (4)

 Courses which meet the Ethics Common Seminar requirement appear in the class schedule.

 In-depth study of an issue, perspective, or methodology at the lower-division level.
 Course may be repeated for credit when topics vary.